-The governing body must ensure that the designated teacher undertakes the appropriate training (section 20(2) of the 2008 Act).
+Name of LAC designated teacher: - .
+The Governing Board must ensure that the designated teacher undertakes the appropriate training (section 20(2) of the 2008 Act).

 The role of the designated teacher for LAC within the school

 The designated teacher plays a crucial role leading the responsibility for helping school staff understand how things affect how looked after children learn and achieve.